top of page

 Color is what I would call the LEAST important thing about a horse.
 But if a horse is the whole package and a beautiful color it's the 'Icing on the cake'!

 We test all our horses just so we know what the color possibilities are.
-Some I'm able to deduce based on phenotypes.
+Some I'm able to deduce based on phenotypes., and parentage.

 If you have any questions about equine diseases or color genetics I'm more than happy to discuss them with you!